-One of the key benefits of cloud hosting over traditional on-premise infrastructure is the ability to auto-scale infrastructure up and down to meet traffic loads.
+One of the key technical benefits of cloud hosting, over traditional on-premise infrastructure, is the ability to auto-scale the number of servers up and down to meet traffic loads.
 This flexibility provides a cost effective way to cope with peaky website traffic.

 Magnolia’s transactional publication model allows web content to be physically separated between “authoring” and “public” infrastructure, with content pushed from authoring to public servers according to the defined publication workflows.
 The Transactional Activation module ensures that any number of public instances are kept in sync with definitive, published content as defined by the authoring servers.

 This model provides a clean and efficient solution, but presents some challenges when deploying applications to auto-scaling cloud infrastructure such as Amazon Web Services (AWS) or Google Cloud Platform (GCP).
 This blog examines the issues and describes the high level process that Priocept have implemented to overcome these challenges.

 For a more detailed explanation, see our recent webinar on this topic here.

 Content delivery servers (public instances) are referred to as “subscribers” (in Magnolia terminology) as they are designated to receive content from the authoring server.
 However, the subscription is actually set on the authoring server and the subscribers themselves have no knowledge of the existence of their own subscriptions.